THE secrets of YIFY and high quality and small file sizes are not so secret after all…

 Lesson #6 BE AS LOSSLESS AS POSSIBLE WITH YOUR ORIGINAL CONTENT

 If, say you are not trying to rip a newest blockbuster off your new Blu-ray disk, but rather you are trying to compress your family videos into a smaller size or you are an aspiring Youtuber (or a porno producer), please don’t do a YIFY-styled encoding, because the truth is, despite being far from rubbish, they still suck- the artifacts will still be unpleasantly visible.
 As a family man/woman/guy, you want to retain your memories with junior in as good a quality as your camera captured it.
-This means no RF30 for you; go straight to RF15 or less.
+This means no RF30 for you; go straight to RF18 or less (and don’t use deblocking).
 (This RF stuff will be explained later)

 As a producer/ video editor, you want to have the highest possible quality videos available for streaming.
 Let Youtube or Porn Site screw it up with their own crappy compression, it’s not your job.
 Your job is to make sure that when a new codec comes out, they will find your old file, re-encode it, and hopefully make it look better.